 In order to be granted a family immigration permit, all the conditions in the regulations must be met.
 The most common reason for UNE's rejection of a family immigration case is that the subsistence requirement is not met.

 People with family members living in Norway can apply for a permit for family immigration with them.
-Some people apply for family immigration with a spouse or cohabitant, others with a child living in Norway.
+Some people apply for family immigration with a spouse or cohabitant, others to have access rights or to live with a child living in Norway.
 There are different rules depending on what type of permit the application concerns.

 In order to be granted a family immigration permit, all the conditions in the regulations must be met.
 As long as one condition is not met, UNE can reject the case without considering whether all the other conditions are met.
 For example, this means that a case can be rejected because the income is not high enough, without UNE having considered whether the marriage was validly entered into.

 When the UDI forwards a case to UNE, it has often only considered one condition.
 If UNE finds that this condition is met, we must also consider whether the other conditions are met.
 This could result in us granting the application, but also in us rejecting it because the other conditions are not met.
-In some cases, we return the case to the UDI so that it can consider the conditions it did not consider the first time.
+In some cases, we return the case to the UDI so they can consider the conditions they did not consider the first time.

 What do we consider?